Posts Tagged ‘museum show’

 An Exhibition Celebrating the Art of Transportation

 Painters and photographers Rick Boswell, Jeff Noble, Barry Schoenholz, John Sluder and Jeff Ridgeway will be displaying their original photographs and paintings starting Monday November 1st and running through Sunday January 2nd.
 All of the art will focus on forms of transportation (primarily automobiles, motorcycles and custom bicycles) and the many artistic facets that make them unique.
-Opening Night is Thursday November 4th from 6pm to 8pm, please join us at Pizza Gallery & Grill for a car meet, raffle give-aways, meet and greet with the artists, live music, complimentary hors d’oeurves and cash bar.
+Opening Night is Thursday November 4th from 6pm to 8pm, please join us at Pizza Gallery & Grill for a car meet, raffle give-aways, meet and greet with the artists, live music, complimentary hors d’oeurves and Masters Hammer and Chisel by Beachbody plus cash bar.

 Done…